-While in simulator mode, you can press EXIT to clear the steering and speed boxes from the screen while continuing the simulation.
-This will allow you to use the map cursor during a simulation.
-To turn steering and speed boxes back on again, return to the GPS Simulator menu, select the STEER WITH ARROWS command, press ENT, then Press EXIT | EXIT | EXIT to return to the previous page.
+When you are using the Steer with Arrows command, you can press EXIT to clear the steering and speed boxes from the screen while continuing the simulation.
+This action will allow you to use the map cursor during a simulation.
+To turn steering and speed boxes back on again, return to the GPS Simulator menu, highlight the STEER WITH ARROWS command, press ENT.
+Press EXIT repeatedly to return to the previous page.